victor-mthemba/shopping-list-and-apples/readme.md

 * Storing the list state in LocalStorage.
 * Deleting items from the list.
-	* register `click` event handler on containing element to determine which
+	* register `click` event handler on containing element to determine which (using event bubbling)
 	* use `event.target` to get the element that was clicked
 	* Use [data-attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to find out which apple was clicked on.
+	* Update the data in the Factory Function accordingly.
+	* Re-render the screen

 ## Apples

 Given a list of `apples` that was sold by a local fruiter seller in this format: